-- 1. Invoke the Add New Hardware wizard.
-Double-click the Add New Hardware icon located in the Control Panel group.
-The Add New Hardware wizard is displayed. - 2.
-Follow the instructions on the screen.
+- 2. Follow the instructions on the screen.
 Select "No" when asked if you want Windows to search for your new hardware and "SCSI controllers" when asked for the type of hardware you want to install.
-Choose "Adaptec" and "AVA-1505 SCSI Host Adapter" when asked to select Manufacturer and Model for your hardware. - 3.
+Choose "Adaptec" and "AIC 6 x 60 ISA SCSI Controller" when asked to select Manufacturer and Model for your hardware. - 3.
 Note the IRQ and I/O address.
 If the IRQ and I/O address match the settings you selected for the card, click the Next button.
-If the settings do not match, then change the software settings to match the 1505 card settings (see "Configure the Software Driver" in the following section) or change the card settings to match the software settings (see "Select a Unique IRQ and I/O Address" on page 8).
+If the settings do not match, then change the software settings to match the 1505A card settings (see "Configure the Software Driver" in the following section) or change the card settings to match the software settings (see "Select a Unique IRQ and I/O Address" on page 8).